LethalMaus/AndroidSecurityTraining/README.md

   - These cross‑user operations use `su` and are intentionally provided only in the vulnerable flavor for teaching.
 The secure flavor shows the correct denial/limitations.
   - On some images, you may need to manually interact with the app under the secondary user once before the prefs path exists.

+  G) Non‑rooted cross‑user demo (ADB shell as privileged actor)
+  - You can clearly demonstrate the risk without root by using the `shell` UID (via ADB), which has cross‑user powers.
+  - Ensure a secondary user exists and is started/unlocked:
+    ```
+    adb shell pm list users
+    adb shell am start-user -w 10   # replace 10 with your userId
+    ```
+  - Make sure the app is installed for that user:
+    ```
+    adb shell cmd package install-existing --user 10 dev.jamescullimore.android_security_training.vuln
+    ```
+  - Cross‑user broadcast into the secondary user (vuln vs secure):
+    ```
+    adb shell am broadcast --user 10 -a dev.jamescullimore.android_security_training.DEMO
+    ```
+    Expected:
+    - Vulnerable build: broadcast is delivered to the exported receiver.
+    - Secure build: not delivered/blocked (receiver not exported or permission‑guarded).
+  - Cross‑user provider query (if the vuln provider is exported):
+    ```
+    adb shell content query --user 10 --uri content://dev.jamescullimore.android_security_training.demo/some/path
+    ```
+    Expected:
+    - Vulnerable build: returns a row (greeting) from the provider running under user 10.
+    - Secure build: fails with SecurityException or no data.

+  H) In‑app API attempts and expected SecurityException (stock devices)
+  - Open the Users screen and set the target userId (e.g., 10).
+  - Tap:
+    - "Try sendBroadcastAsUser" → Expected: shows SecurityException because the app does not hold INTERACT_ACROSS_USERS(_FULL).
+    - "Try createPackageContextAsUser" → Expected: shows SecurityException for the same reason.
+  - This is by design on stock devices; it illustrates the platform restriction.

+  I) Rooted device extras (vuln build only)
+  - On rooted devices, the vuln helper will:
+    - Attempt a cross‑user file read via `su` when you tap "Try Cross‑User File Read (root demo)".
+    - Fall back to `su am broadcast --user <id> -a <action>` if the direct API is denied when you tap "Try sendBroadcastAsUser".
+The command result is shown in the UI.
+  - Root does not grant your app INTERACT_ACROSS_USERS(_FULL), so createPackageContextAsUser will still fail unless the app is made privileged.

+  J) Optional advanced: install as a privileged app to actually hold INTERACT_ACROSS_USERS_FULL
+  - Use a userdebug/engineering image (or a device where you can remount /system).
+Then push the APK under /system/priv-app and whitelist the privileged permission.
+  - Example (emulator/userdebug):
+    ```
+    adb root
+    adb remount
+    ./gradlew :app:assembleVulnUsersDebug
+    adb push app/build/outputs/apk/vulnUsers/debug/app-vuln-users-debug.apk /system/priv-app/AndroidSecurityTraining/AndroidSecurityTraining.apk
+    adb shell chmod 0644 /system/priv-app/AndroidSecurityTraining/AndroidSecurityTraining.apk
+    # Whitelist the permission (file is included at repo root)
+    adb push privapp-permissions-androidsecuritytraining.xml /system/etc/permissions/
+    adb reboot
+    ```
+  - After reboot, open the Users screen and tap the two API attempts again:
+    - sendBroadcastAsUser and createPackageContextAsUser should now succeed (no SecurityException) if the permissions are granted.

+  Troubleshooting (multi‑user demos)
+  - Confirm the target userId: `adb shell pm list users`.
+  - Start/unlock the target user: `adb shell am start-user -w <id>`.
+  - Ensure the app is installed for that user: `adb shell cmd package install-existing --user <id> <package>`.
+  - Use the correct package and action strings for your variant:
+    - Package (vuln users): `dev.jamescullimore.android_security_training.vuln`
+    - Broadcast action: `dev.jamescullimore.android_security_training.DEMO`
+    - Provider authority (vuln): `content://dev.jamescullimore.android_security_training.demo/...`
+  - If rooted broadcast fallback fails: verify `su` works for the app and that the target user is started.

 #### Best practices
   - Assume shared devices and multiple profiles (work, guest, automotive) — scope data to the active user.
   - Avoid cross‑profile leaks; respect enterprise restrictions and user separation.